 Latter day historians have looked back with deceptive nostalgia on the Elizabethan era for its extraordinary cultural heights -the flourishing of English literature in the works of William Shakespeare, Edmund Spenser, and Christopher Marlowe.
-It was also the age of exploration under Sir Francis Drake and Sir Walter Raleigh, and the burgeoning scientific Enlightenment under Francis Bacon, and, most importantly, English cultural euphoria blossomed following the dramatic victory of the English Navy over the Spanish Armada in 1588.
+It was also the age of exploration under Sir Francis Drake and Sir Walter Raleigh, and the burgeoning scientific Enlightenment under Francis Bacon, and, most importantly, English cultural euphoria blossomed following the dramatic victory over the Spanish Armada in 1588.
 Yet the Elizabethan Age was also a time of great uncertainty.
 She reigned for 45 tumultuous years.
 The continuing brutality between Protestants and Catholics had spread all over Europe and it turned countries against themselves while also yielding extreme authoritarian sects, like the Puritans in England.
-And with the memory of the Wars of the Roses fresh in the minds of Englishmen, the security of the crown’s succession was a critically important question during Elizabeth’s reign.
+And with the memory of the Wars of the Roses fresh in the minds of Englishmen, the security of the crown’s succession was a vitally important question as Elizabeth’s reign drew to a close.
 The “Virgin Queen” refused to marry and produce an heir despite the growing chorus of advice to do so, and she remained silent on the question of successorship.
 Would her life and death lead to a new English civil war?

 Elizabeth Tudor was the daughter of Anne Boleyn and Henry VIII.
 She was only three years old when her mother Anne Boleyn was executed amidst charges of treason and unfaithfulness.